BLSQ/openhexa-notebooks/jupyter/sample_files/README.md

 ## 🚒 An important note about sensitive data

-At this stage, the Habari platform is not equipped to deal with sensitive data (for example data that contains personal information).
+At this stage, the OpenHexa platform is not equipped to deal with sensitive data (for example data that contains personal information).

-**Never upload sensitive or personal data on the Habari platform.**
+**Never upload sensitive or personal data on the OpenHexa platform.**

+## 💽 File storage

+OpenHexa allows you to store files in 2 different types of storage:

+1. **Cloud Storage**: buckets shared with your team
+1. A **personal filesystem**: for your personal drafts and temporary data

+### Cloud Storage

+In the file explorer on the left, you will see one or more directories beginning with `s3:` or `:gcs`.

+These directories correspond to Amazon S3 or Google Cloud Storage buckets.
+They are shared with your team and are backed up on a regular basis.

+**Using Cloud Storage is the recommended way to store code or data in OpenHexa.**

+**Pro tip**: you can copy the path to an existing file in this bucket by right-clicking on it and selecting the "Copy path" menu item.

+Don't forget to add a **double slash** after the `s3:` prefix at the beginning of the file (this feature will be improved in the future so that the copied path can be used right away).

+### Personal filesystem

+Any file or folder that you create outside the `s3:` or `gcs:` directories mentioned above are stored in a personal filesystem.
+This filesystem is not shared with your team.

+As this filesystem is faster than the S3/GCS buckets, it can be useful for your work in progress.

+🚨 **This data is not backed up** and even worse - this filesystem is recreated from time to time, meaning that **it should exclusively be used for temporary data and drafts**.
+We intend to make this personal filesystem more resilient in the future, but in the meantime, you need to move "serious" work in Cloud Storage.

 ## 🚓 An important note about credentials